A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \subsection{Application Layer Approaches}

 { }

-Video streaming approaches focused on the application layer have the advantage of accessing player buffer status and relevant video content information, such as frames priorities and coding dependencies. {Application-specific information provides the multipath approach with richer inputs to define the video streaming scheduling strategies.
-One key advantage is that there is no need to change lower layer protocols.
-However, a big drawback of these solutions is that they commonly require modifications of the video software.
-In application layer approaches, generally, an application level sequence number is used for lost detection, which often increases the overall protocol overhead.
-In addition, in order to perform knowledgeable packet scheduling decisions, the application requires a mechanism to estimate the network paths' performance, e.g., through application-specific probes or from TCP congestion control information~\cite{li2016multipath}.}
+Video streaming approaches focused on the application layer have the advantage of accessing player buffer status and relevant video content information, such as frames priorities and coding dependencies. {Application-specific information provides the multipath approach with rich inputs to define the video streaming scheduling strategies.
+One key advantage is that there is no need to change lower layer protocols. {However, a significant drawback of these solutions is that they commonly require modifications of the video software.
+An application-level sequence number is generally used for loss detection in application layer approaches, which often increases the overall protocol overhead.
+In addition, to }perform knowledgeable packet scheduling decisions, the application requires a mechanism to estimate the network paths' performance, e.g., through application-specific probes or from TCP congestion control information~\cite{li2016multipath}.}

-In this subsection, we discuss relevant works that are based on RTP, DASH, MMT and other adaptive streaming approaches. { All of these protocols were previously introduced in Section~\ref{sec: Historical overview of Video Streaming Protocols} and will be further detailed here.
-Figure~\ref{fig:ApplicationLayerProtocolStack} illustrates the protocol stack position of these protocols and Table~\ref{layered classification} presents each category.}\\
+In this subsection, we discuss relevant works that are based on RTP, DASH, MMT, {QUIC} and other adaptive streaming approaches. { Most of these protocols} were previously introduced in Section~\ref{sec: Historical overview of Video Streaming Protocols} and will be further detailed here.
+Figure~\ref{fig:ApplicationLayerProtocolStack} illustrates the protocol stack position of these protocols and Table~\ref{layered classification} presents each category.\\